ashaw0192/chitter_social_network_webapp/recipes/users_table.md

-{{TABLE NAME}} Model and Repository Classes Design Recipe
+Users Model and Repository Classes Design Recipe

-Copy this recipe template to design and implement Model and Repository classes for a database table.

 1. Design and create the Table

-If the table is already created in the database, you can skip this step.

-Otherwise, follow this recipe to design and create the SQL schema for your table.

-In this template, we'll use an example table students

-# EXAMPLE

-Table: students

-Columns:
-id | name | cohort_name
 2. Create Test SQL seeds

 Your tests will depend on data stored in PostgreSQL to run.